-Israel, Jordan identify victims of embassy attack
+Israel removes metal detectors as tensions simmer

 Meanwhile, four Palestinians were killed in ongoing demonstrations against Israeli security forces Friday and Saturday.

-President Abbas has suspended all contacts between the Palestinian Authority and the Israeli government on Friday in protest of the metal detectors.
+President Abbas suspended all contacts between the Palestinian Authority and the Israeli government on Friday in protest of the metal detectors.

-Israel's government met late Sunday night and into the early hours of Monday morning to discuss whether there would be any changes to the security situation.